-A HEART JUST LIKE MY MOTHER’S is coming January 2018 from Kar-Ben/Lerner (illustrated by Valeria Cis).
-It’s a story of a young girl’s search for her place in the world, which she discovers through an act of kindness.
-Available for preorder now!
+A HEART JUST LIKE MY MOTHER’S is here!
+Published by Kar-Ben/Lerner and illustrated by Valeria Cis, it’s a story of a young girl’s search for her place in the world, which she discovers through an act of kindness.
+Order your copy today!

 ABOVE AND BEYOND.
 I recently wrote this middle grade companion book to a very cool traveling exhibit that originated at the Smithsonian’s Air & Space Museum in Washington, DC.
 Love the history—and the future—of flight?
 Then this is for you!

 For my magazine writing for kids, check out Science News for Students, Muse, Ask, Odyssey, Highlights, Appleseeds, PittMed, and Storyworks magazines.
-You’ll find the full (but ever-evolving and expanding) list on my SCBWI member profile page.
+You’ll find the full (but ever-expanding) list on my SCBWI member profile page.